Digest (Roman law): Conflicts of law

 The codified authorities often conflicted.
 Therefore, Justinian ordered these conflicts to be settled and fifty of these were published as the "quinquaginta decisiones" (fifty decisions).
 Soon after, he further decreed that the works of these ancient writers, which totalled over 1,500 books, be condensed into fifty books.
-These were to be entitled, in Latin, Digesta (Ordered abstracts) or, in Greek, Πανδέκται Pandectae ("Encyclopedia").
+These were to be entitled Digesta in Latin and Pandectae or Pandéktai (Πανδέκται) in Greek.
 In response to this order of December 15, 530 ("Deo auctore"), Tribonian created a commission of sixteen members to do the work—one government official, four professors, and eleven advocates.

 The commission was given the power to condense and alter the texts in order to simplify, clarify, and eliminate conflicts among them.
 The Digest's organization is complex: each of the fifty books is divided into several titles, each containing several extracts, and many of the extracts have several parts or paragraphs.
 Research in the modern era has created a highly probable picture of how the commission carried out its task.